 - You may become agitated and paranoid.
 This could make others around you feel very concerned and confused, and you may say things that you do not mean.

-- You could have seizures, which can result in physical injury — both external and internal.
+- You could have seizures, resulting in physical injury — both external and internal.

 What are the Consequences of Overdose?

 This type of brain damage can impact your ability to see or hear properly.
 It can leave you uncoordinated and unable to move easily.
-It can make it more difficult for you to think clearly, and it can damage your memory.
+It can make it more difficult for you to think clearly, damaging your memory.
 It can make it challenging for you to read and write.

 How Destinations for Teens Can Help